smileshey/LongerTomorrow/README.md

 2. Streamlit will print a local URL (typically http://localhost:8501).
 Open it in a browser.

 Interactive behavior (app.py):
-- Load artifacts
+- Load data
-  * Read data/future_df.csv and ensure categorical variables match the model.
-  * Load model/model.pkl (LightGBM regressor).
+  * Read data/future_df.csv and model/model.pkl (LightGBM regressor).

 - Baseline projection (2030)
   * Use the model to predict baseline 2030 YPLL rates per 100,000 for each state, sex, and cause.